zeroone-kr/zeroone-kr.github.io/_pages/about.md

 Happy hacking!
 No Pain, No Gain!

 Hi!
-I am currently a master's student at UNIST S2Lab.
+I am currently getting a master's degree at UNIST.
 My research interests focus on finding vulnerabilities in both closed and open-source software.
 In particular, I am passionate about areas such as IoT device fuzzing, open-source fuzzing, and static analysis.

 In 2023, I completed the BoB 11th course, where I learned about vulnerability analysis for the first time.
 I continue to work in this field.